Adelaide Festival Centre: Associated companies and events

-Adelaide Festival Centre is home to South Australia's leading professional performance companies, including Adelaide Symphony Orchestra, State Opera South Australia, Australian Dance Theatre, State Theatre Company of South Australia, Brink Productions and Windmill Theatre Co.
+Adelaide Festival Centre is home to South Australia's leading professional performance companies, including: Adelaide Symphony Orchestra, State Opera South Australia, Australian Dance Theatre, State Theatre Company South Australia, The Australian Ballet, Brink and Windmill Theatre Co.

-It is the host of Adelaide Festival and presents major festivals across the year including: Adelaide Cabaret Festival, Adelaide Guitar Festival, OzAsia Festival, DreamBIG Children's Festival and OUR MOB.
+The centre is the host of Adelaide Festival and presents major festivals across the year, including: Adelaide Cabaret Festival, OzAsia Festival, DreamBIG Children's Festival, Adelaide Guitar Festival, and the First Nations annual art exhibition Our Mob, which also awards a series of prizes.
+Our Mob was established around 2008, and has expanded with Our Words and Our Stories.
+As of 2025 Celia Coulthard is First Nations curator.

+Transport

+Besides numerous nearby bus stops and the adjacent Adelaide railway station, a short branch from the Glenelg tram line to the Festival Centre was opened in October 2018.